How to become a better coach

 The use of open questions about your coaching knowledge and coaching skills can help you identify goals.
 You could consider the kind of question: What would I like to improve?
-You then need to consider - How will I do this?
+Do you need to consider - How will I do this?
 When do I want to achieve it by?
 What obstacles might I face and how can I overcome them?
 What resources and help will I need?
-Having decided on a goal you then need to review progress on a regular basis - daily,weekly or monthly.
+Having decided on a goal you then need to review progress on a regular basis - daily, weekly or monthly.
 Once a goal is achieved then you can repeat the process.

-My golden rule about learning is: it doesn't matter if you read a book, take part in conference, search the web or talk to another coach, try to pick up at least one new idea each time.
+My golden rule about learning is: it doesn't matter if you read a book, take part in a conference, search the web or talk to another coach, try to pick up at least one new idea each time.